cis3296f25/UniversalMacroBuilder/README.md

 Follow this project board to know the latest status of the project: https://github.com/orgs/cis3296f25/projects/66/views/1

 ### How to build
-- Use this github repository: https://github.com/cis3296f25/UniversalMacroBuilder
+- Use this GitHub repository: https://github.com/cis3296f25/UniversalMacroBuilder
 - Main is reserved for stable releases.
 Please create PRs to a staging branch.
 - Use provided pom.xml for dependencies.
 - Run `mvn package` to build.